 Creating Hope and Opportunity for Alabama Students' Education (CHOOSE) Act of 2024

-Alabama families are now eligible for up to $7,000 a year towards educational expenses.
+Alabama families are eligible for up to $7,000 a year towards educational expenses.

 Find out how the CHOOSE Act Can Benefit Your Family